Across Cultures, People Associate ‘Attractive’ Faces With More Intelligence, Trustworthiness: Study

 It’s called the “what is beautiful is good” principle — the idea that attractive people must also be better human beings.
-Of course, this isn’t inherently true of the world, but it describes a dominant perception
+Of course, this isn’t inherently true of the world, but it describes a dominant perceptionpeople seem to have about physical attractiveness, also called the “halo effect.”
+Many studies have looked into this, albeit from a Western lens — but a new one analyzed data from 45 countries to conclude that the positive bias toward pretty people extends across cultures.

 Published last week in Current Psychology, the study encompassed 11 world regions to find that across all of them, “male and female faces rated as more attractive were [also] rated as more confident, emotionally stable, intelligent, responsible, sociable, and trustworthy.”
 The “attractiveness halo effect,” the researchers found, applied in more regions than previously thought.

-The “halo effect” is a nearly 100 year-old concept, which posits that people tend to rate others they find physically attractive as having positive qualities — like intelligence, confidence, empathy — too.
+The “halo effect” is a nearly 100 year-old concept, which posits that people tend to rate others they find physically attractive as having positivequalities — like intelligence, confidence, empathy — too.
 This inevitably leads to attractive people amassing greater success — whether in terms of professional growth, education, or even prison sentences.

 In the present study, 11,000 participants were recruited to rate 120 photos using 13 adjectives, all of which describe a social quality (such as confidence, intelligence, weirdness, and so on.)
 Across regions, participants rated the attractive faces as having more positive social qualities, and the ones they rated to be unattractive, having more negative ones — this is the “beauty goggles’ effect, where attractiveness clouded judgments leading to a heightened perception of positive personality traits,” according to Carlota Batres, a psychology professor from the Franklin and Marshall College, and co-author of the study.